HCN1222/HLS-vs-RTL/lab/lab3_combinational/integer_division_modulus/Readme.md

 # Interger Division Modulus

-Using Board Basys3 with 40ns clock period.
+Using Board Basys3 with 10ns clock period.

-**When the clock period is set to be below 40ns, the design will transition into a sequential circuit configuration due to the associated latency.**
+**In Vitis HLS, if the clock period is configured to be less than 40ns, the design will transform into a sequential circuit configuration due to the latency introduced.
+However, it's worth noting that the design is capable of completing within a single clock cycle of 10ns, as confirmed through verification in Vivado.**

 ## Design